alvar0hurtad0/drupal-vuejs-todo/README.md

  * Make sure you have composer and all the stuff to run a drupal on you host.
 PHP 7.1 or higher is required (https://www.drupal.org/docs/8/system-requirements)
- * Copy `\example.settings.local.php` into `settings.local.php` and customize the values (at least related with database)
+ * Copy `web/sites/default/example.settings.local.php` into `web/sites/default/settings.local.php` and customize the
+ values (at least related with database)
  * Run `composer project-install`
  * Make all the changes required for your webserver to make `http://drupal-vuejs-todo.localhost` serve the `web` folder of this repo.

 ## Install frontend
  * Make sure you have node and yarn installed on your host